Keisei Bus: Keisei Bus Chiba East One Day Pass

-Subsidiaries
+Group companies in the past

 The following companies demerged from Keisei Electric Railway and Keisei Bus between 1990 and 2000.

+Due to the reorganization in 2025, all of the following companies will not exist.

 Chiba Flower Bus

 The Chiba Flower Bus Co., Ltd. (ちばフラワーバス株式会社, Chiba Fulawā Basu Kabushiki-gaisha) is a bus company that demerged from the Naruto Office.

 Outline

 Initially named the 'Reinetsu Service', the bus company was established on 2 October 1991.
 It was renamed 'Chiba Flower Bus' on 2 August 1994, and started operating many bus routes which were transferred from Keisei Electric Railway on 1 May 1995.
 (Note: This company is demerged from bus department of Keisei Electric Railway for the first time.)
 Over time, bus routes with low usage were discontinued or unified, and bus routes within Narutō were established around Narutō Station and Chiba Station by a community-based company.

+In 2025, by the reorganization of the Keisei bus group, Chiba Flower Bus was merged and become the Keisei Bus Chiba East.